 HOW TO SERVICE A YACHT STOVE

-Although people usually have a habit of cleaning the stove right after they do the dishes there are always some surfaces that you just can't reach.
-After one charter season those surfaces tend to build up food remains and grease so they need to be cleaned for sanitary reasons.
-The only way to do it is to disassemble the stove.
-This is the time when you can service gas pipes and check all parts for corrosion.
+Although people usually clean the stove right after doing the dishes, there are always surfaces that remain hard to reach.
+After one charter season those areas build up food residue and grease, so they have to be cleaned properly for sanitary reasons.
+The only reliable way to do it is to disassemble the stove.
+This is also the right moment to service the gas pipes and check every part for corrosion.
 This is how we do it.
+If you want to see how that maintenance standard carries into a booking, use our Yacht Charter Split guide together with the sailboats page before you choose a boat.

 I've seen people that paint the rust over and put it all back together but that is just like fixing the economy with more credit.
 That is not how we do it.

-Before you start make sure that gas valve is shut off.
-To disconnect the gas hose from the stove use wrench keys 14 & 17.
-Lifting the oven out of its holders can be done by pressing the metal spring plates on both holders.
-Disassembly process is fairly straightforward, but here are the guidelines.
-Lift the top grill and start with the 4 corner brass screws.
-Use big flat screwdriver that will bridge the gap across the screw.
-After removing screws you need to lift the front edge of the top plate 5 mm so it can pass above the step and push it backward for 2 cm.
-This will disconnect burner pipes from the valves.
-Move top plate carefully further back for 5cm so you can see the connections between brass valves and copper heat pipes.
-Use key 8 to unscrew two connector on the left and then you can lift the top plate completely.
-Side plates are held by 6 screws each and before you can remove the back panel you need to detach pipe and valves assembly from the back panel.
-Turn the oven on the side to remove the bottom plate witch is held in place with 4 screws.
-To split open the oven doors and properly clean the glass you need to remove the door handle and the safety spring.
+Before you start, make sure the gas valve is shut off.
+To disconnect the gas hose from the stove, use 14 and 17 mm wrench keys.
+You can lift the oven out of its holders by pressing the metal spring plates on both holders.
+The disassembly process is fairly straightforward, but here are the guidelines.
+Lift the top grill and start with the four corner brass screws.
+Use a large flat screwdriver that bridges the gap across the screw.
+After removing the screws, you need to lift the front edge of the top plate by 5 mm so it can pass above the step, then push it backwards by 2 cm.
+This will disconnect the burner pipes from the valves.
+Move the top plate carefully a further 5 cm back so you can see the connections between the brass valves and copper heat pipes.
+Use an 8 mm key to unscrew the two connectors on the left, and then you can lift the top plate completely.
+The side plates are held by six screws each, and before you can remove the back panel you need to detach the pipe and valve assembly from it.
+Turn the oven on its side to remove the bottom plate, which is held in place by four screws.
+To separate the oven doors and clean the glass properly, you need to remove the door handle and the safety spring.

-Once again planed obsolescence is showing how companies like Techimpex prefer to do business.
-They are specialized in marine cooking equipment and their ovens come as a standard equipment on Bavaria and Elan yachts.
-Because the sea is such an unforgiving environment, each of these ovens after just 2 years begins to show signs of corrosion.
-One might think that using stainless steel parts would be obvious but Techimpex uses nickel plated iron parts or just painted iron parts probably just to make you boat maintenance more interesting :).
-On photos below you can see 5 year old oven from Elan boat that came to our fleet from another charter company.
-This is an extreme example to show how a lot of patience and a little of ingenuity can restore even this oven to a state which is better then the original.
+Once again, planned obsolescence shows how companies like Techimpex prefer to do business.
+They specialize in marine cooking equipment, and their ovens come as standard equipment on Bavaria and Elan yachts.
+Because the sea is such an unforgiving environment, each of these ovens begins to show signs of corrosion after just two years.
+You might think that using stainless steel parts would be the obvious choice, but Techimpex uses nickel-plated iron parts or simply painted iron parts, probably just to make boat maintenance more interesting.
+In the photos below you can see a five-year-old oven from an Elan boat that came to our fleet from another charter company.
+This is an extreme example that shows how a lot of patience and a little ingenuity can restore even this oven to a condition that is better than the original.

-Degreasing everything is an obvious step but after it all dries out it's not so clear.
-I've seen people that paint the rust over and put it all back together but that is just like fixing the economy with more credit.
-It will look fine in short term but on the long run the problem will come back and then it will be much worse.
-The only solution witch makes sense is to remove the thing which was causing the problem, so we fabricate new parts out of stainless steel metal sheets.
-We did this for all our boats that use Techimpex ovens so it drove the price down.
-At the end we had inox parts at the price which was lower than a price of genuine Techimpex spare parts not to mention that inox parts will not rust and will permanently look shiny and new.
+Degreasing everything is an obvious step, but once it all dries out, the real work begins.
+I have seen people paint over the rust and put everything back together, but that is like fixing the economy with more credit.
+It may look fine in the short term, but in the long run the problem will come back and then it will be much worse.
+The only solution that makes sense is to remove what caused the problem, so we fabricate new parts out of stainless steel sheet metal.
+We did this for all our boats that use Techimpex ovens, which brought the price down.
+In the end, we had stainless-steel parts at a price lower than genuine Techimpex spare parts, not to mention that stainless-steel parts will not rust and will stay shiny and new.

 We fabricated the following: bottom plate, back plate, rear holder for bottom burner, front funnel for bottom burner, top two burner brackets, door handle, door hinges, door holder and glass brackets.
 You will need to buy some new stainless parts like screws, washers, bolts and nuts because original parts are just too susceptible to corrosion.